-For example, some people choose to place their wealth in asset protection trusts–a handful of states in the U.S. (not all of them) have laws that permit citizens to use asset protection trusts and does not view them as a form of potential tax evasion or other problems.
+For example, some people choose to place their wealth in asset protection trusts--a handful of states in the U.S. (not all of them) have laws that permit citizens to use asset protection trusts and do not view them as a form of potential tax evasion or other problems.

 - State law will dictate how and when you can add or remove funds from such a trust.
 Know the law;

 - Such trusts must be considered legally irrevocable;

 - At least some of your assets must be located in the state where the trust has been established;

 - Only the trustee may allow the dispersal of funds;

 - Only a state-authorized agency may administer such trusts.

 A common method to protect assets from lawsuits is the simple transfer of assets, property, shares, or other items into someone else’s name.
 There are large implications of this action--legally speaking the person who now “owns” your assets actually legally DOES own them.

 If they don’t adhere to the terms of your agreement, you have no legal recourse whatsoever.
 Take this approach with caution and remember that some state laws may have certain requirements that prevent asset transfer under certain conditions such as an ongoing legal case.